samt07/occasio_event_assistant/README.md

    3. Follow the instructions in the notebook to execute the code cell by cell, by using `Shift+Enter` key.
    4. If the Python version is 3.13 or higher, there might be a warning message for some imports.
 These can be ignored.

-## Option 3: Run this on Google Colab (No installation Required.)
+## Option 2: Run this on Google Colab (No installation Required.)

    1. Go to [Google Colab](https://colab.research.google.com/).
    2. Click **File > Upload Notebook** and select `event_assistant_colab.ipynb` from your local cloned repository folder.
    3. Set up env variable.
 Use Google Colab's Keys (typically found on the left side tool bar with a Key image)
       - 3a.
 Add `OPENAI_API_KEY` as the Secret name and paste your Open AI API Key.
 Enable the Notebook access option.
+      - 3b.
+Add `ANTHROPIC_API_KEY` as the Secret name and paste your Claude API KEY Key.
+Enable the Notebook access option.
+      - 3c.
+Add `GOOGLE_API_KEY` as the Secret name and paste your Gemini API Key.
+Enable the Notebook access option.
+   4. Upload "requirements.txt" file using the folder icon on the left.
+Ignore the warning which says the file will be terminated after the session.
-   4. Run the Notebook cell-by-cell by pressing `Shift+Enter`
+   5. Run the Notebook cell-by-cell by pressing `Shift+Enter`.
-   5. At the end, upload your requirement document in Gradio UI.

-## Option 4: Run as a standalone .py python script
+## Option 3: Run as a standalone .py python script
    1. If Python is not installed already, install Python 3.11 or higher version from [here](https://www.python.org/downloads/)
    2. Create a .env file as mentioned above.
    3. Install dependenices by running this command